apache/gravitino/docs/lakehouse-iceberg-catalog.md

 #### Other storages

-For other storages that are managed by Gravitino directly, you can manage them through custom catalog properties.
+For other storages that are not managed by Gravitino directly, you can manage them through custom catalog properties.

 | Configuration item | Description                                                                             | Default value | Required | Since Version |
 |--------------------|-----------------------------------------------------------------------------------------|---------------|----------|---------------|